 In Goodricke College, we do our best to provide information and reassurance to our students' families.
 We encourage all our students' families to find out about the college system and what Goodricke can offer our students.
-On arrivals day, we put on a Welcome Talk specifically for our students' parents and carers, to provide you with information and answer your questions.
-This is delivered during arrivals day, to make sure you can attend whatever time you're bringing our students to us.

-Parents and carers can be assured that we are just as concerned about your son or daughter’s well-being as we are about their academic studies and performance.
+Parents and carers can be assured that we are just as concerned about your son or daughter’s wellbeing as we are about their academic studies and performance.
 That’s why the University of York provides a range of services to ensure that advice, guidance and practical support is available when a student needs it so they can address any of the challenges they may face.

 We treat all our students as adults who can function independently within our academic community.
 Neither University policy nor UK law allows us to disclose any information about a student (unless under the age of 18) without their express consent to any third party – even a parent – except in an emergency.